sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 **basic condition coverage**.

 In practice, whenever we use condition coverage, we actually perform **branch + condition coverage**.
-In other words, we make sure that we achieve 100% condition coverage (i.e., all the outcomes of all conditions are exercised) and 100% branch coverage (all the outcomes of the compound decisions are exercised).
+In other words, we make sure that we achieve 100% condition coverage (i.e. all the outcomes of all conditions are exercised) and 100% branch coverage (all the outcomes of the compound decisions are exercised).

 From now on, whenever we mention **condition coverage**, we mean **condition + branch coverage**.